jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

 This phase could be done in an automated way, but we want to explain 1-by-1 what we are creating here.

+**Note:** All manifests below have defined the `namespace` field (including non-namespaced resources).
+This is given that the ZTP approach implemented via RHACM includes it to ensure the involved object gets deployed in the proper namespace.

 - **ClusterImageSet**: This manifest should contain a reachable OCP version that will be pulled from Hive and Assisted Installer in order to deploy a Spoke cluster, and this is how looks like:

 ```yaml